invariantlabs-ai/invariant/README.md

 </div>
 <br/>

-Invariant Guardrails is a simple rule-based guardrailing layer for LLM-powered and agentic applications.
+Invariant Guardrails is a comprehensive rule-based guardrailing layer for LLM-powered and agentic applications.

 It is designed to be deployed between your application and your MCP servers or LLM provider, allowing for continuous steering and monitoring.